The Maintenance Loop: Why Symptoms Persist

 Even when the original trigger (infection, injury, trauma) is gone, your brain can gets stuck in a negative feedback loop because it keeps predicting danger and creating alarm until we update it.

-2. The body reacts with a stress response that causes symptoms
+2. The body reacts with a stress response that causes symptoms via the nervous system that can impact any organ system, muscles, joints and immune system

 3. Our mind interprets these symptoms as dangerous.
 We get stuck in fearful thoughts, catastrophizing, beliefs we are damaged (diagnoses can add to this), and try to control or avoid symptoms